Peerzival/LLM-Language-Sensitivity/README.md

-# One Prompt to Rule them all
+# The Search for the Holy Prompt

 This is a dataset created for the seminar **Selected Topics in Data Science** for the **Master's programme** at the **Georg-August University in Göttingen**.